Recruit review: Checking in with VCU's 2021 signees

-While the NCAA’s ban on in-person recruiting — which began last March and now extends to April 15 — has prevented the VCU coaching staff from being able to see them up close recently, the Rams’ pair of 2021 signees, Jalen DeLoach and Nick Kern, are each well into their respective seasons.
+While the NCAA’s ban on in-person recruiting — which began last March and now extends to April 15 — has prevented the VCU coaching staff from being able to see them up close recently, the Rams’ two 2021 signees, Jalen DeLoach and Nick Kern, are well into their respective seasons.

-DeLoach and Kern, who each carry three-star composite ratings from 247Sports, have each continued to grow in multiple ways in their final campaigns before arrival at VCU.
-The Times-Dispatch caught up with both to chat about it.
+DeLoach and Kern, who carry three-star composite ratings from 247Sports, have continued to grow in multiple ways in their final campaigns before arrival at VCU.

 Jalen DeLoach, 6-9 forward, The Skill Factory (Atlanta, Ga.)